PatrickKaster/ILAS_sheet5/README.md

 k-Nearest-Neighbor algorithm and the Leave-One-Out cross validation in python.
 The algorithms are contained in knn.py and leaveoneout.py.
 Both depend on the Example class and the ExampleSet class.
+To be able to import the other files create an empty file caled __init__.py in the same folder.